NARS Cosmetics: Founder

-lip stick, lip balm, multiple use cream sticks, illuminators, full vinyl lip lacquer, and nail polish.
+The company was sold to Shiseido, a Tokyo-based company, in 2000.
+In 2023, NARS was launched in India.

 Controversy

 Animal testing

 NARS is no longer a cruelty-free brand.
-In 2017, NARS announced that, despite being against animal testing, it was a requirement for selling products in the China market.
-In a public statement the company said: "We have decided to make NARS available in China because we feel it is important to bring our vision of beauty and artistry to fans in the region.
+In 2017, NARS announced that, despite its opposition to animal testing, it was required to conduct animal testing to sell products in the Chinese market.
+In a public statement, the company said: "We have decided to make NARS available in China because we feel it is important to bring our vision of beauty and artistry to fans in the region.
 NARS does not test on animals or ask others to do so on our behalf, except where required by law."
-The statement elicited a number of critical responses, some suggesting a boycott of its products.
+The statement elicited a number of critical responses, including calls for a boycott of its products.